Keith-S-Thompson/gpt-wizard/README.md

 <Keith.S.Thompson@gmail.com>.

 This is `README.md`, created to go with this Git repo.
-The `README` file was part of the released too, and was last updated in 2004.
+The `README` file was part of the released tool, and was last updated in 2004.